London designers trawl Americana, tropical themes

 Models sported messy braids, bright red-orange lips and oversized sunglasses.
 The collection follows the journey of a woman across West Coast America to Mexico and features art-deco inspired prints, appliqué and floral embroidery.

-"I use a lot of silks as kind of bases for a lot of the pieces, because you get such a good representation of colour for the print," Fulton told Reuters.
+"I use a lot of silks as kind of bases for a lot of the pieces, because you get such a good representation of color for the print," Fulton told Reuters.

 "It's quite an embellishment heavy collection.
 That's kind of how I started out and that's my first love, so it's been really amazing and I absolutely love this collection.
 I've had a brilliant time making it."